petaverse-cloud/pv-docs-site/docs/devices/3-battery-charging/1_battery-charging.md

 **Device Charging Time:**

 The WAGGURACY PHAST 1 takes approximately **3.35** hours to charge.
 Simply connect the device to a power source and wait for the charging process to complete.
-Once fully charged, the device will reach 100% battery level.

 **Battery Level Alert Functionality:**